luciddrmr/homeworks/README.md

-Homework
+Problem Sets in Dr. Racket
 ========

-Homeworks for Dr. Racket that I'm working on.
-Ain't I the coolest!
+Problem sets for Dr. Racket that I'm working on.
+All code is written in Scheme.